Main Literacy Programme

 For a Psycho-Educational Assessment, please click here.

-The DAS Main Literacy Programme (MLP) Evaluation is published in the DAS Handbook.
-The
+The DAS Main Literacy Programme (MLP) Evaluation is published in the DAS Handbook

 Who we are

-We work together to bring out the best in our children.
+Together, we work to bring out the best in our students by creating a supportive, nurturing, and adaptive learning environment.

 Find out more about our staff here